Sisow/plg-magento2/README.md

 ### About
 Magento is an e-commerce platform owned by Adobe.
 There are two versions: Magento Open Source, the free, open source version written in PHP, and Magento Commerce, the paid cloud version.
 More than 250,000 merchants around the world use the Magento platform.

 **Please note:** Buckaroo took over Sisow in 2021 and thereby also all of their plugins.
 This Magento 2 plugin is the former Sisow version and it contains a ready-to-sell payment gateway for Buckaroo.
-However new functionalities will only be added in [Buckaroo's main Magento 2 plugin](https://github.com/buckaroo-it/Magento2) and not in this specific plugin.
+However new functionalities will only be added in [Buckaroo's primary Magento 2 plugin](https://github.com/buckaroo-it/Magento2) and not in this specific plugin.

 For more information about the former Sisow plugin and the migration, please visit: https://www.buckaroo.nl/sisow